 Cleaning the Miele CM 6350

-Miele did a good job of providing a simple, well-designed cleaning process for the CM 6350, which helps explain its very good test results.
+Miele did a good job of providing a simple, well-designed cleaning process for the CM 6350, which helps explain its great test results.
 When testing the Miele CM 7500, I liked how the individual components were clearly labeled.
-Every piece lets you know if you can wash it in the dishwasher or not.
-Most parts can go in the dishwasher–which is very practical, of course.
+Each piece indicates whether or not you can wash it in the dishwasher.
+Most parts can go in the dishwasher, which is very practical, of course.

-It’s easy to take everything apart and put it back together again.
+It’s easy to take everything apart and put it back together.
 In terms of cleaning, Miele is ahead of its competitors.

 The Removable Brewing Unit on the Miele CM 6350

 A removable brewing unit has become a standard feature on machines from all brands, with the exception of Krups and Jura.
 I think this is a very important feature.
-It makes it even easier to thoroughly clean the Miele CM 6350.
-I’d take out the brewing unit and clean it every day that you use the machine.
+The removable brewing unit makes it even easier to thoroughly clean the Miele CM 6350.
+I recommend taking out the brewing unit and cleaning it every day that you use the machine.

 The manual says that you should clean the brewing unit “weekly.”
 Personally, I’d wash it out every day under running water.
 The fussier you are about cleaning the brewing unit, the longer your espresso machine will keep on trucking.

-And while you’re at it, I’d also suggest cleaning out the grounds container, the drip tray, the drip tray cover and the milk container.
+While you’re at it, I also suggest cleaning out the grounds container, the drip tray, the drip tray cover and the milk container.
 When using the milk container, be sure not to simply add more milk when it gets low.
-Instead, every time it gets empty, wash it out first, and then fill it up with fresh milk.
+Instead, every time it empties, wash it out and then fill it with fresh milk.
 Otherwise, some of the older milk will stay in the container, and the milk will go bad sooner.

 Even the milk nozzle can be taken apart easily.
 If it becomes clogged, just soak it in warm water.